MadJavaProgramming/ExtraChallenges/UnitTestingPractice/readme.txt

 To submit your work for grading, zip up your completed java111EC directory and send it to your instructor (by Slack or Email) along with screenshots of the output from each of your completed test classes.

-This extra credit exercise will be accepted until July 31, 2019 at 11:59 p.m.
+This extra credit exercise will be accepted until November 17, 2019 at 9:59 p.m.